reachlabsresearch/reachlabsresearch.github.io/datafarm.md

 The first challenge is to build up a farm of robots that can collect more data than ever before.
 Commercial robotic arms cost about $30K each, so we will have to figure out a way to lower the cost of dextrous robots by 100X.

+## Success Criterion
+We need a robot with mm repeatability, zero backlash, a 1kg payload, force sensing/control, and a workspace of about half a meter cubed (with minimal kinematic dead zones).
+The entire robot (including camera and electronics) should cost less than 300 USD and be trivial to assemble and modify.

 ## Subgoals

 1. [Design robot structure and electronics.](#subgoal1) (DONE 18-9-2018)